icon-share

 Consider these tips to manage the cost of insurance:

-Many insurers will offer you a cheaper premium if you take steps to lower your risk.
+• Lower your risk - Many insurers may offer you a cheaper premium if you take steps to lower your risk.
 You may receive a discount on your home and contents policy if you have security devices in place such as window locks and deadlocked doors.
-In some circumstances, insurers may not offer you a policy unless you have taken reasonable steps to lower your risk. - Talk to your insurer

-Each insurer will offer products that differ from those offered by other insurers, with variations in the coverage, the terms and conditions, exclusions and costs - Ask if you qualify for any discounts
+• Shop around - Each insurer will offer products that differ from those offered by other insurers, with variations in the coverage, the terms and conditions, exclusions and costs.

-Some insurers may offer discounts such as a no claims or multi-policy discount if you have two or more policies with one company - Pay your premium annually
+• Ask if you qualify for any discounts - Some insurers may offer discounts such as a no claims or multi-policy discount if you have two or more policies with one company.